Kamasah-Dickson/Risein-Final-competition/README.md

 ## Environment Variables

-To run this project, you will need to add environment variables.
-Check the `.env.example` file for all the environment variables required and add it to `.env.local` file or set them up on your hosting provider.
+To run this project, you will need to add environment variables. checkout the thirdweb v3 marketplace for your variables and key

 ## Deployment